 The information for the Apple Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 The Apple Card also brings several unique features that other credit card companies aren’t offering yet including:

 - No credit card number or CVV printed on the physical card

-- Daily cash rewards up to 3% per purchases
+- Daily cash rewards of up to 3% per purchase

 - No annual fee, foreign transaction fee, or cash advance fees

 - Payments due on the last day of each month